StarBorn1v1/HostMaster/README.md

 ## Safety & Process Termination

 **Caution:** Host Master gives you the ability to terminate processes.
-Terminating the wrong system-critical process or background service can disrupt your operating system or local applications.
+Terminating the wrong system critical process or background service can disrupt your operating system or local applications.

-Always verify the command-line arguments and process name in the Inspector panel before terminating a process.
-For root-level processes (like Docker daemons), Host Master will require elevated privileges via an authentication prompt.
+Always verify the command line arguments and process name in the Inspector panel before terminating a process.
+For root level processes (like Docker daemons), Host Master will require elevated privileges via an authentication prompt.

 ## Development Environment